jctemp/master-thesis/overview.typ

 = Objective

-The objective of the master thesis is to determine a deep-learning framework for automatic image registration.
+The objective of the master thesis is to determine a deep-learning framework/architecture for automatic image registration.
-The essential criterion is that the machine learning (ML) models show comparable performance regarding registration accuracy and error.
+The essential criterion is that the machine learning (ML) model show comparable performance regarding registration accuracy and error.
 Not meeting the criteria would lead to exclusion in a clinical context.
 Ideally, we identify an ML architecture that surpasses the traditional approach while offering the advantage of being computationally efficient, using a moderately complex model.